-- Prone to Tears: She wants to shed this aspect of her.
+- Prone to Tears: She gets reduce to tears very easily.
+She became an idol because she wants to shed this aspect of her and become more confident.

 - Seasonal Motif: Winter and snow.
 Her name includes the character for snow, her birthday is on Christmas Eve, she tends to be highly associated with songs about winter or with winter themes (such as "Little Match Girl") - even her unique outfit in One For All has wintery and snowy elements attached!